HMS Desperate (1849): First commission

 Her first commission was on 12 April 1852 under Lieutenant Frederick H. Stevens, RN to accompany as far as the ice, Sir Edward Belcher's squadron to search for the lost Franklin Expedition in its search for the Northwest Passage.
-She recommissioned on the 18th of December 1852 at Plymouth, under Captain William W. Chambers, RN to accompany Phoenix.
+She recommissioned on 18 December 1852 at Plymouth, under Captain William W. Chambers, RN to accompany Phoenix.
 She accompanied Phoenix as far as Cape Farewell, Greenland for Edward Augustus Inglefield's Arctic expedition bringing supplies to Edward Belcher's search for Franklin's lost expedition.
 In October 1853 she sailed for Lisbon, Portugal.
 She returned to Home Waters for a change of commanders.
 On 29 March 1854 under Captain Ewin C.T. d'Enycourt, RN she saw service in the Baltic during the Russian War.
 She returned to Home Waters on 20 September 1854 to avoid the winter freeze up in the Baltic.
 The squadron returned to the Baltic on 17 April 1855.
 On 6 January 1855 she received a new commander in Commander Richard D. White, RN.
 On 10 May with her new commander, Commander George M. Jackson, RN she was transferred to the Mediterranean.
 She received a new commander on 11 November 1857 as Commander Robert G. Craigie, RN.
 She paid off at Plymouth on 1 January 1859.